Drowsy Driving Prevention Week

 - Shift workers and people with long work hours.

 - Commercial and long-haul drivers.
-About 15 percent of all heavy truck crashes involve fatigue.

 - People with undiagnosed or untreated sleep disorders are seven times more likely to fall asleep at the wheel.